-- At the end of preparation time, the referees put the starting tag on the side of the zones occupied by the robot. - To be considered valid in zone, a robots vertical projection must be at least partially inside the limits of the dropping area of the team. - To be considered in a valid zone, a robot must be in a different area than the starting are, i.e. in area without starting tag.
+- At the end of preparation time, the referees put the starting tag on the side of the zones occupied by the robot.
+This starting tag will be positioned in front of the external marker supports. - To be considered valid in zone, a robots vertical projection must be at least partially inside the limits of the dropping area of the team. - To be considered in a valid zone, a robot must be in a different area than the starting are, i.e. in area without starting tag.

-• P6 points if team's robot is in its own valid area;
+• 10 points if team's robot is in its own valid area.

-D.9.
+E.9.
 ANTICIPATE FUTURE CROP YIELD